Easy Read Information

 What does this mean for patients and visitors?

-If you leave the hospital environment with equipment attached to you, it creates a health and safety hazard for you and for other people because the risk of infection will be increased.
+If you leave the hospital grounds with equipment attached to you, it creates a health and safety hazard for you and for other people because the risk of infection will be increased.

 Smoke Free England